AbhiK002/virtual-keyboard/README.md

 ## Features
 - You can open the keyboard settings menu with the button in the bottom right corner
+- The keyboard is stored as a class named `VirtualKeyboard`, which you can import anywhere and use `VirtualKeyboard.start()` to display the keyboard window
 - The keyboard comes in 5 sizes:
 	- Very Small
 	- Small